Period During Pregnancy – Myths Busted

-As with most women, you probably suspected that you were pregnant because you missed a cycle.
-The biological understanding of pregnancy and periods is that you can have one of the two and not both at the same time.
-However, there is an urban myth that emphasizes on how some women do get their periods while they are pregnant.
-While this isn’t possible, it might be important to note that they may have mistaken other period like symptoms during pregnancy for regular menstruation.
+Most women suspect that they are pregnant when they miss their periods.
+When a woman is pregnant, she can’t have periods, that’s a fact.
+However, there is a common misconception that a few people tend to believe; it is that some women may get their periods while pregnant.
+While this isn’t possible, it might be important to note that they may mistake their other period like symptoms during pregnancy for regular menstruation.
 This may even be further fuelled by the occurrence of bleeding and spotting that can be common during pregnancy and may be caused due to various reasons.

-The biologically backed answer to the question – do periods occur during pregnancy – is, no. It is not possible for your body to begin a menstrual cycle when you are pregnant.
+The simple answer is ‘no’.
+It is not possible for a woman to menstruate during pregnancy.
 If you’re pregnant, it means that your eggs are fertilized and your uterus is preparing for a baby.
-Periods happen only in the event that your eggs remain unfertilized and your uterus does not need to prepare for a baby.
+Periods happen only in the event when the eggs remain unfertilized and the uterus does not need to prepare for a baby.

 Each month the uterus develops a thick lining of tissue and blood anticipating an egg to nestle in the uterus and develop into a baby.
 However, if a fertilized egg doesn’t reach the uterus, this lining of tissue and blood is shed, a process which is called menstruation.
 The hormone levels that rise when the egg is released from the ovaries, tend to drop further signalling that it is time for the lining to shed.